bullno1/lip/README.md

 `numake` is my own custom build tool: https://github.com/bullno1/numake

+`./watch bin/lip` will watch all dependencies of `bin/lip` and rebuild if needed.

 ### Using your own tools

 It is also possible to build using other build tools although it's untested.